joeyates/home_cooking/README.md

 Configure your environment on various computers.

+You create a [chef][chef] project or "kitchen" to manage your user setup on various computers.

 You can manage your local computer, or a desktop or server over a network.

 # Why?